FreddySeydon/rs_portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with

 ## Welcome

-This will become my portfolio that I will use to apply for jobs as a Junior Web- and App-Developer.
+This is my portfolio website that I will use to apply for jobs as a Web- and App-Developer.
 Feel free to get inspired by this.

 ## Setup